-Fitting together all the pieces when hearing a murder trial is always challenging for the Crown Court.
-Add in multiple defendants and the impact of essential safety measures, and the picture becomes even more complicated.
+Fitting together all the pieces when hearing a murder trial can be challenging for the Crown Court.
+Add in multiple defendants and impacts of the pandemic, and that challenge becomes even more complicated.

-COVID-19 forced all our operational staff across sites in England and Wales to be even more creative, innovative and adaptable.
-We accelerated how we develop and implement technology, particularly when hearing more cases through audio or video.
+COVID-19 meant that our operational staff across sites in England and Wales had to adapt to find creative and innovative ways to list cases with multiple defendants.
+Alongside HM Prisons & Probation Service (HMPPS), HMCTS has developed and implemented new technology to make it possible to hear more cases through audio or video links.
 All these factors came together recently, when my team worked with others across the criminal justice system to successfully run a murder trial involving multiple defendants (often known as ‘multi-handers’) at Preston Crown Court.
 But it was far from straight-forward.

 A complex picture

 The case itself focused on the death of a teenage student, mistakenly killed in a drive-by shooting in Blackburn last spring.
 It involved 8 defendants – 7 male and 1 female – with 4 of the males being held at a maximum security (Category A) prison.

 Category A prisoners can only be supervised by a specialised group of HMPPS staff.
 For the 4 Category A prisoners to attend the trial in person, we would have needed 12 prison staff to attend court for as long as it lasted.